octopus-foundation/octopus/shared/nerve/README.md

 In this config we specified the following:
 - your queue id is `NQLocalTest`
-- queue will be used only on local mysql server "127.0.0.1" (you can use one queue on multiple servers with different configs)
+- queue will be used only on the local MySQL server `127.0.0.1` (you can use one queue on multiple servers with different configs)
 - queue will be stored in the database named `nerve`
 - queue will use 4 shard tables to store queue entries
 - there should be no more than 50 queries per thread per second

 *Important*:
-Make sure that you are using fine-tuned mysql with a config like this: https://github.com/octopus-foundation/octopus/blob/main/ansible/playbooks/roles/app-nerve-mysql/templates/mysql.cnf
+Make sure that you are using fine-tuned MySQL with a config like this: https://github.com/octopus-foundation/octopus/blob/main/ansible/playbooks/roles/app-nerve-mysql/templates/mysql.cnf

 ## Queue publishing